javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 * **Search by Id**.
 Just works as expected.

 * **Search by changed property**.
-Here, at the beginning, Envers thrown an exception and we had to add the Modification Flags to the table schema.
+Here, at the beginning, Envers threw an exception and we had to add the Modification Flags to the table schema.
 I like the design of these flags for its simplicity.
 The problem is that they are disabled by default.
-What if you application is running on production for some time and you didn’t enabled *the Flags* from the very beginning?
+What if your application is running on production for some time and you didn’t enable *the Flags* from the very beginning?
 Adding them to existing tables could be a pain...
 <br/>
 I think that JaVers solved this problem in a bit more elegant way.
 By default, each Snapshot holds the list of changed property names (in `jv_snapshot.changed_properties`).